Open Set Recognition For Music Genre Classification: Abstract

 \section{Abstract}

-Genre identification on songs: is loosely - if at all - functionally demarcated: there is no dictionary of aural features that maps sounds to class of genre.
-Discovering such mappings, where they exist, is useful -- to sound engineers, to musicians, to music companies -- because it yields discovery and recognition of coherent and often emergent aural communities.Recent work in Open Set Recognition (OSR) can offer a method to identify unknown genres solely on features extracted from audio.
-We explore segmentation of known and unknown genre classes using the open source GTZAN and FMA datasets.
-For each, we begin with `best-case' closed set genre classification, then we apply open set recognition methods.
-We offer an algorithm for the music genre classification task using OSR.
-We demonstrate the ability to retrieve known genres and as well identification of aural patterns for novel genres (not appearing in a training set).
-We conduct four experiments, each containing a different set of known and unknown classes, using the GTZAN and the FMA datasets to establish a baseline capacity for novel genre detection.
-We employ grid search on both OpenMax and softmax to determine the optimal total classification accuracy for each experimental setup, and illustrate interaction between genre labelling and open set recognition accuracy.
+Music genres, prototypically, are poorly defined.
+Recent work suggests a path - via open set recognition - to identify unknown genres solely on features extracted from audio.
+We explore segmentations of known and unknown genre classes using the open source GTZAN and FMA datasets; for each, we begin with `best-case' closed set genre classification, then we apply open set recognition methods.
+This allows us, on audio samples from unknown genres, to establish a baseline capacity for novel genre detection.
+This design, as well, c an illustrate interaction between genre labeling and open set recognition accuracy.